hbhuyt/python-docx/docs/dev/analysis/features/bookmarks.rst

 cross reference dialog.

-An unclosed bookmark (i.e. only a <w:bookmarkStart> element is inserted, but the corresponding <W:bookmarkEnd> element is missing.) will be ignored by word.
+An unclosed bookmark (i.e. only a <w:bookmarkStart> element is inserted, but the corresponding <W:bookmarkEnd> element is missing.) it will be ignored by word.

 XML Semantics